mnyoshie/ezgrpc2/README.md

    * the messages must be ordered and hence can't be parallelize */ pthpool_t *ordered_pool = NULL;

+  /* be careful not to increase the workers too much or they might start
+   * fighting.
+   */
   unordered_pool = pthpool_init(2, -1);
   assert(unordered_pool != NULL);